 Can a Long Beach Criminal Defense Attorney Get Your Charges Dismissed?

 We may also get your charges dismissed if the police violated your rights during their investigation.
+If we can prove that the police violated your rights, this would make evidence such as a police report irrelevant in your case.

 Pretrial Diversion Could Be an Option for First-Time, Non-Violent Offenders

 These specific terms can be modified on a case-by-case basis.
-Some individuals could be ordered to complete anger management courses, while others could be required to graduate from a drug treatment program.
-In any case, with help from your criminal defense lawyer, you may be able to avoid putting your future in jeopardy.
+For example, some individuals could be ordered to complete anger management courses, while others could be required to graduate from a drug treatment program.

 How Do Lawyers Get Charges Reduced in Long Beach?